-- Non-detects (ND) Lab analysis indicates that the contaminant is not present. - Parts per million (ppm) or milligrams per liter (mg/l) One part per million corresponds to one minute in 2 years, or a single penny in \$10,000. - Parts per billion (ppb) or micrograms per liter ( $\mu g/l$ ) One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
+- Non-detects (ND) Lab analysis indicates that the contaminant is not present. - Parts per million (ppm) or milligrams per liter (mg/l) One part per million corresponds to one minute in 2 years, or a single penny in \$10,000. - Parts per billion (ppb) or micrograms per liter (μg/l) One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Parts per trillion (ppt) or nanograms per liter (ng/l) One ounce out of 31,250 tons. - Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water. - Level 1 Assessment An evaluation to identify the possible presence of sanitary defects, defects in distribution system coliform monitoring practices, and (when possible) the likely reason that the system triggered the assessment. - Level 2 Assessment An evaluation to identify the possible presence of sanitary defects, defects in distribution system coliform monitoring practices, and (when possible) the likely reason that the system triggered the assessment in a more comprehensive investigation than a Level 1 assessment. - Sanitary Defect A defect that could provide a pathway of entry for microbial contamination into the distribution system or that is indicative of a failure or imminent failure in a barrier that is already in place.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water. - Level 1 Assessment An evaluation to identify the possible presence of sanitary defects, defects in distribution system coliform monitoring practices, and (when possible) the likely reason that the system triggered the assessment.

+• Sanitary Defect - A defect that could provide a pathway of entry for microbial contamination into the distribution system or that is indicative of a failure or imminent failure in a barrier that is already in place.